srv-code/MusicPlayer/README.md

 ### Known bugs: 🪲

-1. Song album art is not getting generated in Android emulator.
+1. Songs that dont have album cover is not being detected.